thomasjjj/Search-Links-Generator/README.md

 # Search-Links-Generator
-A python tool where you enter search terms and it generates a html file with hyperlinks that turn green when clicked.
+A python tool where you enter search terms and it generates a html file with Telegram hyperlinks that turn green when clicked.
 This can optimise the initial recon and collection.

 This tool takes a list of search terms in a window - one search term per line - and generates a HTML file that opens in the browser.